Satgrays/Student-Performance-Analysis/README.md

 # Students Performance Analysis

 ## Overview
 This project analyzes the `StudentsPerformance.csv` dataset to explore various factors influencing student performance in math, reading, and writing.
-The project includes data preprocessing, exploratory data analysis, and the application of advanced data science techniques such as regression modeling, classification, feature engineering, and clustering.
+The project includes data preprocessing, exploratory data analysis, and the application of basic data science techniques such as regression modeling, classification, feature engineering, and clustering.

 ## Features
 - **Data Preprocessing:** Handling missing data, encoding categorical variables using one-hot encoding.